 The insights gained from Microrheology studies are of great interest to a wide scientific community, including molecular and cell biologists, biochemists, microbiologists, geneticists, and medical researchers.

 Individual cells have subtle differences even in an isogenic population.
 Much evidence shows that individual heterogeneity is of pivotal importance to cell function and fate.
 We have developed a broad range of techniques including micro-fabrication, micro-manipulation and micro-optics, allowing single cell study with statistically meaningful data.

 Using these techniques, the position and microenvironment of a cell can be controlled with the use of microfluidics, optical tweezing and dielectrophoresis.
 Cells can be physically probed, as is the case with Atomic Force Microscopy (AFM) for their mechanical properties, or optically probed, as in Raman imaging, providing the intrinsic chemical fingerprint of a cell.
 This physical and chemical information is emerging as a new class of cellular biomarker and we use this in the investigation of cell differentiation, cancer development and cell phenotypic identification.

-Nanofabrication techniques develped for the fabriaction of electronic components can also be used to create devices with novel biological applications.
+Nanofabrication techniques developed for the fabriaction of electronic components can also be used to create devices with novel biological applications.
 For example the plasmonic properties of nanostructured metals can be used to significantly improve the sensitivity of biosensing techniques based on the vibrational spectroscopy, Surface Enhanced Raman Scattering (SERS).